janaSunrise/nextjs-quickstart-template/README.md

 There is also configuration added for document in `pages/_document.jsx`, which also has configuration for the HTML pages to be rendered.
 You can add things or remove things from the tags in `<Head />` or `<Body />` section as per your needs allowing you to freely change how the template is going to be rendered or customized.

-#### Scaffolding

-This is a way to integrate things quickly into the project with the help of a simple script.
-I have provided a script called `scaffold.js` to do the scaffolding, and it supports only CSS frameworks as of now.
-It's pretty easy to get started by integrating CSS frameworks in the projects.
-Here's the command to do that: `node scaffold.js <CSS-FRAMEWORK>` And It will auto integrate the things as needed in the project.

 ## ✌️ Integrating CSS Frameworks in this project